Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Experimental Results and Discussion

 where $T^{\dagger}(\psi)$ is the scattering amplitude of the mode at hand and $k=2\pi/\lambda$ is the wave number {\em in vacuo}.

 For TE modes, $T^{\perp}$ is given by

-in which the coefficients $a_m$ are obtained by enforcing the boundary condition that the electric field parallel to the cylinder axis vanishes at the wire surface, thus yielding
+in which the coefficients $a^\perp_m$ are obtained by enforcing the boundary condition that the electric field parallel to the cylinder axis vanishes at the wire surface, thus yielding

 Here, $n=\sqrt{\epsilon}$ is the complex index of refraction of the material. $J_{m} $ are Bessel functions of the first kind and $H^{(2)}_{m}$ are Hankel functions of the second kind~\cite{arfken}.
-The prime indicates differentiation with respect to the argument.
+Primes indicate differentiation with respect to the argument.

 Similarly, for TM modes, for which the component of the magnetic field parallel to the wire axis vanishes at the wire surface, $T^{\parallel}$ is given by

 with